 Urban and Rural Divide

-Simultaneously, being in a rural county didn’t necessarily mean you’re more likely to be a dog owner.
-For instance, in states in the Northeast, specifically in Maine, Vermont, and New Hampshire, that are similarly rural, customers are more likely to own a cat, which may be because cats are used for pest control.
+Simultaneously, being in a rural county doesn’t necessarily mean you’re more likely to be a dog owner.
+For instance, in similarly rural states in the Northeast, specifically in Maine, Vermont, and New Hampshire, customers are more likely to own a cat, which may be because cats are used for pest control.

 So why do we ask these kinds of questions?
 What does owning a cat or a dog have to do with genetics or your health?

-23andMe asks customers many questions, not just about their health and traits, but about other seemingly unrelated things like being able to do a cartwheel or curl their tongues.
-We ask these questions because it adds layers to what we can learn about how the environment and genetics play a role in personality, well-being, and even health risks.
+23andMe asks customers many questions, not just about their health and traits but also about seemingly unrelated things like their ability to do a cartwheel or curl their tongues.
+We ask these questions because they add layers to what we can learn about how the environment and genetics play a role in personality, well-being, and even health risks.

 Customers who are participating in research can look at our research overview here.
 Not yet, a customer?
 You can Compare 23andMe products or view our research publications for more information.